 The history requirement may not be waived by precollege courses or scores on advanced placement tests.

 Credit Requirements

-While most degrees require a minimum of 40 course units and 120 semester hours, degrees with an asterisk listed below currently require additional hours, which may result in an overload tuition charge during one or more semesters.
+While most degrees require a minimum of 40 course units and 120 semester hours, many require additional hours, which may result in an overload tuition charge during one or more semesters.

-Majors
+Majors Credits